 If you’re not certain about doing Santa traditions with your children, or if your children are old enough to learn the truth about Santa, check out how this family does Santa traditions with their kids, even if they don’t believe.

-Free Printable Letters to Santa
+3 More Free Printable Letters to Santa

 Our free printable letters to Santa are easy to use.
-Just right-click the photos to save image and print.
-Enjoy!

 The “Early Spellers” Free Printable Letter to Santa